Bail: Australia

 Bail laws in Australia are similar to the laws of New Zealand and Canada, but are different in each state.
 Each state holds that there is a prima facie entitlement to bail for most charges upon application by a defendant.
 However, there is an exception when the charges are especially serious, such as drug trafficking, family violence or murder.
 In such cases, there is no entitlement to bail, and it must be argued as to what circumstances exist that justify a grant of bail.

 In Victoria, bail may be refused to a defendant who faces a more serious charge unless the defendant demonstrates compelling reasons why bail should be granted.
 Compelling reasons may generally be established by demonstrating that jail is an unlikely outcome for the charge, or that bail conditions can be imposed that make re-offending unlikely.
 In cases where a defendant is charged with murder, terrorism or offending with a moderately serious charge while on bail, to become eligible for bail the defendant must prove exceptional circumstances.
 Exceptional circumstances are difficult to demonstrate, but may arise as a consequence of significant delay in a criminal prosecution.

 Canada

-As in other Commonwealth nations, people charged with a criminal offence in Canada have a prima facie right to reasonable bail (known in Canada as 'judicial interim release') unless there is some compelling reason to deny it.
+People charged with a criminal offence in Canada have a constitutional right to reasonable bail (referred to as "judicial interim release" in the Criminal Code) unless there is some compelling reason to deny it.
 These reasons can be related to the accused's likelihood to skip bail, or to public danger resulting from the accused being at large.
-In stark contrast to many other jurisdictions granting a constitutional right to bail, in Canada the accused may even be denied bail because the public confidence in the administration of justice may be disturbed by letting the individual, still legally innocent, go free pending the completion of the trial or passing of sentence (Criminal Code, s.
-515 (10)(c)).
+The accused may be denied bail because the public confidence in the administration of justice may be disturbed by letting the individual go free pending the completion of the trial or passing of sentence.
 Sureties and deposits can be imposed, but are optional.